-Americans urged to hunker down more as coronavirus chaos spreads to airports
+U.S. coronavirus death toll hits 62 as Americans urged to hunker down more

 Democratic New York State Governor Andrew Cuomo called on Trump, a Republican, to mobilize the Army Corps of Engineers to create more hospital beds.

-"We have had disagreements about your actions against New York, which we can pursue at another time.
-Today, let's work together as Americans.
-Time is short," Cuomo wrote on Sunday in an opinion piece here in the New York Times.
+“We have had disagreements about your actions against New York, which we can pursue at another time.
+Today, let’s work together as Americans.
+Time is short,” Cuomo wrote on Sunday in an opinion piece in the New York Times.

 Cuomo has been criticized for not closing schools as other states have done, given that New York has a large cluster of coronavirus cases.